FRC5190/FalconDashboard/README.md

 # Falcon Dashboard
 Dashboard used by FRC 5190 to generate trajectories and visualize live robot motion to debug trajectory tracking and computer vision code.
-This forked version was modified for TRIGON 5990.

 ## Pre-Requisites
-JDK 11 is required to build Falcon Dashboard.
+JDK 11 or higher is required to build Falcon Dashboard.
 Older versions will cause compilation errors.
-JDK 12 will cause a runtime error

 ## Running
 Falcon Dashboard uses the Gradle build system.
 Run `./gradlew run` in the root project directory.